PurplePlanen/PurplePlanen/README.md

   🌐 <a href="README.zh-CN.md">简体中文</a> |
   🌐 <a href="README.zh-TW.md">繁體中文</a> |
   🌐 <a href="README.md">English</a>
-> '不同语言内容有些许差异,不一定及时同步'
+> 'There are some differences in the content of different languages, and they may not be synchronized in time.'
+-->

 ---

 ### 🎋&nbsp;&nbsp;青竹翠影，清风徐来
 - 🌱 **Student** and **Front-End Weaver**
-  Likes classical music, web3, and technology.
+  Likes classical, web3, and technology.
 - 💻 **Passionate about coding**
   ` I hope to connect with other front-end developers and creative thinkers.
 - 📊 ![Profile Views](https://komarev.com/ghpvc/?username=PurplePlanen)